 Hanoi has a legend about a turtle returning a sword to its divine owner in Hoan Kiem Lake.
 As a result, there seemed to be turtles in various forms all over the city.
 I saw turtle statues and live turtles swimming in the fish pond at the Temple of Literature.
 There is a temple on a small island in the lake that has a turtle statue of a giant species that is said to still live in the lake, though to the best of my knowledge no one has seen any.

 I usually love cities, and Hanoi was no exception.
 It’s full of energy, lots to look out when you’re walking around, interesting people to talk to on every corner.
 Laos was very relaxing and laid back, but I love how alive cities like Hanoi are.
-I didn’t get to see everything, and I decided not to make a trip out to Halong Bay, so I will be back with Andy another time.
+I will definitely need to plan another trip to Vietnam in the future since I didn’t get to see much beyond Hanoi.
+Plus I decided not to make a trip out to Halong Bay, so I will be back to this interesting country with Andy another time.